 Because external catheters do not enter the urethra, they tend to cause very little discomfort.
 Compared with indwelling catheters, they are also less likely to cause a UTI.

-Although external catheters for females do exist, they are rare in clinical settings due to concerns over their safety and effectiveness.
+Although external catheters for females do exist, they are rare in clinical settings due to

 These catheters are generally poor at collecting urine and can cause damage to the surrounding skin and vaginal mucosa.